-Review: Okay I adore this book.
-It is definitely on my list of favourites, might even be my absolute favourite.
-I think it's fair to say this book changed me.
-Not completely, and I don't think it's a change maybe other people can see, but as cheesy as it is it's made me feel more hopeful, less alone *cue the throwing of rotten tomatoes*.
-I know, I know, I couldn't be more cliche, but I do mean it, I'm not just saying that!
+Review: I absolutely adore this book.
+It is one of my favourite, if not my favourite, book.
 Stephen Chbosky captured Charlie's character perfectly, balancing the teenage boy in him with the damaged introvert.
 He touched on a lot of heavy topics in the book, including abuse in relationships and abortion among others.
-Don't let there scare you away, though!
-He doesn't over-do any of the topics, in my opinion.
-And he doesn't send the book spiralling into a soap-opera style drama.
+Don't let there scare you away.
+He doesn't over-do any of the topics and handles them very deftly.
+Despite the content, he doesn't send the book spiralling into a soap-opera style drama.
 I remember reading somewhere that Stephen Chbosky said he wants to show teenagers that there's a light at the end of the tunnel, that they're not alone, and I can honestly say that for me, he did that.
-I think this book is a triumph in young adult literature and every teen, who is mature enough to handle the book, should definitely read it.
+I think this book is a triumph in young adult literature and every teenager, who is mature enough to handle the book, should definitely read it.

 flats - primark